 3. You’ll compromise performance

 The bottom line is, while an open source BI system might appear to fulfil your requirements in the meantime, ask yourself at exactly what expense?
-It is likely that, without customized service intelligence control panel software, you are losing out on the sophisticated performance that might improve your service operations, staff member efficiency and success.
-With that in mind, can you truly manage not to pick a personalized technique?
+It is likely that, without customized service intelligence control panel software built on reliable craft sites or other web-hosting platform, you are losing out on the sophisticated performance that might improve your service operations, staff member efficiency and success.
+With that in mind, can you truly manage to not pick a personalized software platform?